chuv-pne/pne-docker/README.md

 RStudio server and data analysis tools on docker
 ================================================

-An image based on rocker/rstudio.
+This image is based on the rocker/rstudio image provided by the rocker team (https://github.com/rocker-org).

+It includes additional tools and provides a dockerized working environment that improves the reproducibility of data analyses across projects.

 ## Resources